Pass of Brander stone signals

-The Pass of Brander stone signals, also known as Anderson's Piano, are a series of railway signals situated in the Pass of Brander, between Loch Awe and Taynuilt stations on the Oban branch of the West Highland Line in Scotland.
-A screen of wires, linked to semaphore signals, are erected on the mountainside alongside the railway.
+The Pass of Brander stone signals, also known as Anderson's Piano, are a series of railway signals that are automatically triggered by rockfalls.
+They are located in the Pass of Brander, between Loch Awe and Taynuilt stations on the Oban branch of the West Highland Line in Scotland.

+A screen of wires, linked to semaphore signals, is erected on the mountainside alongside the railway track.
 In the event of one or more wires being broken, signals in each direction are automatically placed at 'danger'.
 They are part of a warning system that advises train drivers to exercise caution in the event of a rock-fall, and cover a section of track that is just over 4 mi in length.

 Function

-A screen of wires is erected on the mountainside alongside the railway, and linked to semaphore signals.
-The wires are what holds the signals in the "clear" position.
+The wires are linked to semaphore signals and maintain the signals in the "clear" position.
 In the event of one or more wires being broken, signals in each direction will automatically fall to the 'danger' position, thus providing advance warning to train crews about possible rocks on the track ahead and/or other damage caused by rockfalls.

 Signals are erected at intervals of approximately a quarter mile (400 m) along the affected area and there are seventeen signals in all.
-They are numbered from "1" to "17", with signal 1 being at the east (Dalmally) end.
+They are numbered from 1 to 17, with signal 1 being at the east (Dalmally) end.
 All except number 9 stand on the south side of the line.
 All the signals apart from numbers 1 and 17 carry two semaphore arms, one for each direction.